croissant-powered/hardware-hacking/2-information-gathering.md

 # Information gathering

+One of the primary objectives is to obtain a copy of the firmware.
+To do so it is necessary to gather information about the targeted device to understand where is the non-volatile storage and if there are any debugging interfaces available.

+## From the device

 Information is initially gathered from the device itself:

   - **External labels**, which may provide the manufacturer name, model number,